 The cervical spine is susceptible to injury because it is highly mobile with relatively small vertebral bodies and supports the head which is both heavy and acts as a lever.
-Fulcrum of movement is different in children than adults, C2/3 compared to C5/6, respectively; hence, in children cervical fractures are more common in upper vertebrae.
+Fulcrum of movement is different in children than adults, C2/3 compared to C5/6, respectively; hence, in children, cervical fractures are more common in upper vertebrae.

 There are also other anatomical differences of the cervical spine between children and adults which worth bear in mind while interpreting paediatric studies.
-These include more horizontal orientation of the facet joints in children, underdeveloped uncal joints, mild physiological anterior wedging of the vertebral bodies, and incomplete ossification of odontoid process.
+These include more horizontal orientation of the facet joints in children, underdeveloped uncal joints, mild physiological anterior wedging of the vertebral bodies, and incomplete ossification of the odontoid process.

 There are many types of cervical spine fracture, some of which are unstable; general indicators of instability include:

 - more than one vertebral column involvement

 - increased or reduced intervertebral disc space height